Greece Destination Guide

 Visa & Entry Requirements

 - Schengen Area: Greece is part of the Schengen Area.
-Most travelers from the USA, UK, Canada, Australia can enter visa-free for up to 90 days.
+Most travelers from the USA, UK, Canada, and Australia can enter visa-free for up to 90 days.

 - Passport Validity: Must be valid for at least three months beyond your departure date.